jayphd/jayphd.github.io/index.md

 ---
-layout: default
+layout: title
 title: ""
 ---

 Hi, I am a postdoctoral research associate at the University of Notre Dame.